 About 40 public submissions to the EIS vainly questioned CSELR's capacity.
 Peter Mills' submission looks at several aspects of capacity.
 The official story that capacity was adequate changed on 23 October 2014 when a ministerial announcement said "the biggest challenge for this project is meeting the high demand" and went on to foreshadow a substantial increase in capacity although by unspecified means.
 On 18 December 2014 another ministerial announcement lengthened the trams from 48 metres to 67 metres but was vague about what this meant for capacity.

 The eventual agreement with Alstom was for a maximum of 15 services per hour each way along George St, one every four minutes.
 That means one tram each way every eight minutes on each of the Kingsford and Randwick legs.
 Assuming the claimed capacity of 466 passengers per tram, 15 x 466 = 6990 pax per hour.
 That capacity would be barely enough for the peak-hour figures shown in the 2012 diagram above.
 The demand encountered in 2019 will be more.
 Further, there should be an allowance of perhaps 20% for fluctuations in demand.
 So not all the 2019 passengers will fit within the available capacity.
 Presumably the rest will be accommodated in extra peak-hour express buses and/or squashed onto trams at more than 4 per square metre.
-The 15 trams per hour will have only 118 seats each, so only 15×118 = 1770 of the passengers can be seated.
+The 15 trams per hour will have at most only 120 seats each (96 fixed and 24 flip), so only 15×120 = 1800 of the passengers can ever be seated.

-Just for comparision, the seated capacity of the replaced bus services (the EIS says 220 morning peak hour buses won't have to enter the CBD) would be at least 45×220 = 9900 seats.
+Just for comparison, the seated capacity of the replaced bus services (the EIS says 220 morning peak hour buses won't have to enter the CBD) would be at least 45×220 = 9900 seats.

 Pursuant to a 2013 plan called Sydney City Centre Access Strategy, which you can download at http://www.transport.nsw.gov.au/sites/default/files/b2b/publications/sydney-city-centre-access-strategy-final-web.pdf, from 4th October 2015 all George St buses (including those that use the Anzac Bridge) were diverted.
 Many now use Elizabeth St to travel to Circular Quay; some go elsewhere.
 Elizabeth St is presumably now a slower trip than at present because Elizabeth St was already congested and would have become more congested with the extra traffic.
 These detours will continue through the construction and testing phases of the CBD and south-east light rail project - at least three years.

-Once the CBD and south-east light rail service is operating in perhaps 2019, all of the former George St bus services will be altered to either terminate at Haymarket or else leave the city in other directions.
+Once the CBD and south-east light rail service has settled down in perhaps late 2020, all of the former George St bus services will be altered to either terminate at Haymarket or else leave the city in other directions.
 All passengers wishing to ride further into the CBD beyond Haymarket will have to transfer to light rail.

 However, the northbound light rail vehicles arriving at Haymarket will already be carrying passengers from the south-eastern suburbs and will probably be unpleasantly crowded in peak hour.